India Enacts New Legislation to Protect Those Internally Displaced by Development Projects

 Concepts, Processes, and Case Studies of Development Forced Displacement (DFDR) and Climate Change-induced Displacement and Resettlement in Asia.

 They now invite papers on the topic of Development Forced- or Climate Change- Induced Displacement and Resettlement in Asia – or on both.
 If you know of others who may wish to contribute, please forward this event.

-If attendance is possible, please send an abstract directly to Susanna and Jane via the submission form by close of business, June 5th.
+If attendance is possible, please send a 200 world abstract directly to Susanna and Jane by close of business, June 5th.
 This will enable them to put together the panel(s) and to meet the deadline for NZASIA abstract submissions and panel proposals.